-I’ve had “s’mores cake” on my baking bucket list since last summer.
+I’ve had “s’mores cake” on my baking bucket list for awhile.
 I envisioned 3 brown sugar cakey layers enveloped with milk chocolate frosting and marshmallow-y meringue topping.
 Toasted, of course.
-I scheduled the recipe for this month and after I arrived home from the Kansas farm tour, I got to work in the kitchen.
-We were going to a friend’s house that weekend, so I’d bring the s’mores cake.
-Things were perfect.

 14 Layer No Bake S’mores Cake